chef-boneyard/chef-dk/POLICYFILE_README.md

 ### Testing With Test Kitchen

-ChefDK now includes a Test Kitchen provisioner, which allows you to converge VMs using Chef Client in policyfile mode, using Chef Zero to serve cookbook data.
+ChefDK includes a Test Kitchen provisioner, which allows you to converge VMs using Chef Client in policyfile mode, using Chef Zero to serve cookbook data.
 Add the following to your `.kitchen.yml`:

 ```yaml
 provisioner: